The Best Mexican Books and Novels to Read Right Now

 But if you read books in Spanish, this might be a fun one to discover.

-This bestselling novel also happens to be one of the best books about the Mexican Revolution you’ll find.
-Read it, and you’ll come away with an understanding of Mexican culture that you just can’t get from a history book.
+This bestselling novel is one of the best books about the Mexican Revolution and historical fiction set in Mexico you'll find.
+Read it, and you'll come away with an understanding of Mexican culture that you just can't get from a history book.

 3. The House of Broken Angels by Luis Alberto Urrea